SergeyCherepanov/npm/README.md

 ## What will be installed

-* nginx v.1.8
+* Nginx v.1.8 or higger
-* php v.5.5 with intl, mcrypt, pdo, curl, gd, sqlite, xmlrpc, xsl, ioncube
+* PHP v.5.5 with intl, mcrypt, pdo, curl, gd, sqlite, xmlrpc, xsl, ioncube
-* composer
-* percona-server
+* MySQL: PerconaServer or MariaDB if ARM architecture used
-* node.js, ruby, scss, less, compass
+* Other: composer, node.js, ruby, scss, less, compass

 ## Vagrant Installation